 The Superannuation Guarantee rate

-The Superannuation Guarantee rate is currently 12% of your agreed base salary.
-For Super Guarantee purposes, your pre-tax salary includes income such as:
+The Superannuation Guarantee rate is currently 12% of your Qualified Earnings (QE).
+For Super Guarantee purposes, qualifying earnings includes income such as:

 - Your regular wage (ordinary time earnings)